Richard Carnac Temple: Later career

 Temple had succeeded to the baronetcy created for his father on 15 March 1902 upon the death of his father.
 It was after this and during his retirement that he dedicated himself to writing.
 He lived at The Nash from 1904 and continued writing after 1921, when ill-health and domestic circumstances forced him to move away from Britain to spend much of his time living in hotels around Territet in Vaud, Switzerland.
 The lavish lifestyle of his son and the high taxation introduced during the First World War caused him such financial difficulties that he sold The Nash in 1926.

 Temple had been honoured as a Companion of the Order of the Indian Empire in 1894, recognising his work in India, and in 1913 he was President of the anthropological section of the British Association.
 In 1916, he was appointed a Companion of the Order of the Bath in recognition of his involvement with the Joint Committee of the St. John Ambulance Association and British Red Cross that operated during World War I. Elected a Fellow of the British Academy in 1925, he was also appointed a Bailiff Grand Cross of the Order of St. John of Jerusalem in 1927 and a Fellow of the Society of Antiquaries of London.
 He served as a Justice of the Peace and as a Deputy-Lieutenant of Worcestershire.

 He was chairman of the Standing Council of the Baronetage and was appointed a member of the Home Departmental Committee to enquire into the Status of Baronets, was Deputy Chairman of the Military Home Hospital Reserve, Chairman of the St. John Ambulance Association, and Chairman of the Worcester County Association under the new Territorial Forces Act.

 Anthropology

 Temple was an amateur anthropologist.
 He assembled collections for the British Museum and the Pitt Rivers Museum (Oxford) and established a small museum in his home in Kempsey but sold much of this in 1921.

 He was a member of the Council of the Royal Asiatic Society, the Asiatic Society of Bengal, the Philological Society, the Folklore Society and the Royal Anthropological Institute.
 In 1886, he was elected as a member to the American Philosophical Society.
 He was a silver medalist of the Royal Society of Arts.
 He was sometime President of the Bombay Anthropological Society.
 He was elected an Honorary Fellow of Trinity Hall in 1908 and at the time of his death was serving as a vice-president of the Hakluyt Society, upon the Council of which he had served continuously since soon after retirement.

+Criticism

+Indian ethnographer, folklorist, post-colonial theorist and educator Sadhana Naithani originated the term "colonizer-folklorist" to describe Temple in an article.